 - Peter Lynch gives the example of Crysler company, This company becomes the turnaround because they have government-guaranteed debt that is helpful to recover the company.
-If they have the bank debt Crysler company also can’t recover themself.
+If they have the bank debt Crysler company also can’t recover itself.
 (One Up On Wall Street: Chapter 13)

 - Peter lynch give the example to understand the term of dividends, so let’s see

-- If any company stock price is $20 and giving $2 dividend, then this stock giving a 10% dividend yield.
+- If any company stock price is $20 and giving a $2 dividend, then this stock giving a 10% dividend yield.